Gusto/gusto.github.io/_posts/2014-06-06-garnishments.markdown

 # Garnishments

-Garnisments, or employee deductions, are fixed amounts or percentages deducted from an employee's pay.
+Garnishments, or employee deductions, are fixed amounts or percentages deducted from an employee's pay.
 They can be deducted a specific number of times or on a recurring basis.
 Garnishments can also have maximum deductions on a yearly or per-pay-period bases.
 Common uses for garnishments are court-ordered payments for child support or back taxes.
 Some companies provide loans to their employees that are repaid via garnishments.

 ## Attributes